 All the requests by this type will be processed by specialized bank servers.
 If the expansion of the mobile banking will grow faster, the banks will have huge problems in processing the incoming requests generated by the mobile systems.
 The dedicated servers will need to complete very fast a huge number of the transactions but in a secure manner.
-In order to achieve very good response times, the servers could dispatch the transactions in the bank Intranet by implementing a grid network of workstations.
+In order to achieve very good response times, the servers could dispatch the transactions in the bank Intranet implementing network grid of a workstations.